jojarrell/RITSEC_CTF/Hop_By_Hop/README.md

 We can do that by adding X-Forwarded-For to the Connection header wich makes sure our IP isnt being communicated by proxies over further connections.

 ![Image3](https://i.postimg.cc/CLMfZwfG/Screenshot-1.png)

+You can read more about this here: [Link](https://nathandavison.com/blog/abusing-http-hop-by-hop-request-headers)